hallambaker/Mathematical-Mesh/Documentation/Generated/Portal.md

-﻿#Portal

-##Portal Transactions

-##Portal Messages

-##Portal Structures
+﻿

+#Mesh Portal Objects

+The precise implementation of the portal service and the data structures representing state at the portal service are outside the scope of this specification.

+The specification of the Mesh Portal objects given here is to enable future formal specification of the portal protocols by defining the state changes resulting from portal transactions.

+##Mesh Portal Log Entries

+Like the Mesh itself, the state of the portal is tracked by an append only log.
+This log contains entries binding account identifiers to mesh profiles and lists of pending connections.

 ###Structure: PortalEntry

-:Created :
-::DateTime [0..1]
+Created: DateTime (Optional)

-Time the pending item was created.
+:Time the pending item was created.

-:Modified :
-::DateTime [0..1]
+Modified: DateTime (Optional)

-Time the pending item was last modified.
+:Time the pending item was last modified.

 ###Structure: Account